coady/graphique/docs/api.md

 }
 ```

-Any column can be accessed by name using `Table.column` and [inline fragments](https://graphql.org/learn/queries/#inline-fragments).
+Any column can be accessed by name using `Dataset.column` and [inline fragments](https://graphql.org/learn/queries/#inline-fragments).
 ```
 {
     column(name: "...") {